spacebanana420/tanuki/doc/platforms.md

 * DXVK (optional, for setting dxvk_framerate in Tanuki's configuration)
   * Tanuki does not configure DXVK for the user
 * steam-run (optional, for NixOS only and only if you run third-party wine binaries)
+* xdg-utils (optional, for opening directories and configs with your default desktop application) (not available for Windows or MacOS)

 Depending on the JAR you download, you either require Scala 3 to be in your system or just Java.